wdawson/okta.github.io/_source/_posts/2018-04-12-how-to-expand-your-ux-to-a-new-audience.md

 The designer working on developer experience before me, Shawn, gave a great handoff and encouraged me to find my own paths.

 > "In design, there are usually multiple ways to tackle a problem, and it can constrain the new person's creativity and problem solving if they need to run with the decisions made before them.
-I think our best work, and ultimately the best solution for our users, comes out when designers have the freedom to explore and try many solutions." –Shawn Gupta, Product Design Architect at Okta
+I think our best work, and ultimately the best solution for our users, comes out when designers have the freedom to explore and try many solutions." &mdash;Shawn Gupta, Product Design Architect at Okta

 With an open road ahead of you, adding a new audience can feel a lot like starting over.
 You have to [figure out what to build](https://www.invisionapp.com/blog/how-do-you-decide-what-to-build/): what does your audience need?